labbati/pgdump2s3/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/labbati/pgdump2s3)

-pgdump2s3 is a docker image that let you:
+pgdump2s3 is a docker image that lets you:

-1. backup a postgresql database and upload the backup to a S3 bucket,
+1. backup a postgresql database and upload the backup to a AWS S3 bucket,
 2. optionally verify that the backup can be restored,
 3. optionally verify that a specific table exists inside the restored database.